 - Wood: Air quality is important to all homeowners.
 Burning wood generates air pollution in and outside your family’s home and the smoky wood aroma that a wood burning fireplace emits could be hazardous to your health.
 Wood also creates a byproduct called creosote that lines the coating of the chimney and must be removed by a professional.
 Much like furnaces that should have furnace service completed annually, gas fireplaces also require consistant cleanings of embers and spent logs.

 - Gas: Gas fireplaces only require some dusting every now and then and are just about maintenance free.
-It is recommended that you get your gas fireplace cleaned and adjusted every 12 months by a specialist to keep it working both safely and smoothly.
+It is recommended that you get your gas fireplace cleaned and adjusted every 12 months by an expert to keep it working both safely and smoothly.